 On entering this quirky café, you will notice LEGO everywhere!
 From the flying aeroplanes, to the numbers on the tables, the builds on the shelves, and stacks of boxes ready to be opened.
 There’s also DUPLO for younger kids.
 Each box is labelled with a suggested build with instructions inside.

-There are a delicious range of cakes on offer, all locally sourced, as well as a hot and cold drinks (there are three different types of hot chocolate to try).
-Do note that there is no food menu (aside from cake), so this isn’t a place to come for a meal.
+There are a delicious range of cakes and treats on offer, all locally sourced, as well as a hot and cold drinks (there are three different types of hot chocolate to try).
+Vegetarian and vegan options are available, and those with allergies and intolerances are catered for.

 Lego WeDo Taster session